AleksaArsic/ML-CPP-FW/README.md

 ### Include NNFramework

-Include of the Neural Network framework alongside with all of its functionality can be done as simple as:
+Including of the Neural Network framework alongside with all of its functionality can be done as simple as:

 ```cpp
 #include "NNFramework/NNFramework